Book Info

 Winner of the Branford Boase Award 2007.
 A superb first novel, beautifully written, deeply moving and full of heartbreak.
 When Shell Talent’s mother dies everything around her begins to fall to pieces.
 Tired of looking after her younger brother and sister and bored by the routines of school and church, Shell skips school and hangs around with her friends smoking and cracking jokes and looking for chances that will confirm their growing up.
 But what follows is not a simple transition into adulthood but the tragedy of Shell’s hidden pregnancy and the stillbirth of her baby.
 Siobhan Dowd writes without judgement but with enormous sympathy and understanding capturing Shell’s confusion and the hypercritical and chaotic thinking of the small Irish community in which she is growing up.
-(12+)What the judges’ said:‘this novel stood out for its entertaining and expertly crafted style: a fluent, lyrical sprightliness which leavens tragic events with humanity and even, in places, humour’This is beautiful, dramatic writing that deals sensitively with a tough subject.
-Set in Ireland, the story follows the characters as they stumble through life’s challenges, making the best of tough circumstances.
-The language is simple, lyrical, and evocative; the storytelling humorous but never sentimental.
-The take on religion is not predictable and the outcome extraordinarily life affirming.
+(12+)

 Siobhan sadly only wrote 4 books in total before her tragic death from cancer in 2007.
 They were Solace of the Road, Bog Child, A Swift Pure Cry and The London Eye Mystery but her memory lives on in a Trust that has been set up in her name as well as through her writing.

 'The protagonists in my stories aren’t human rights heroes in the conventional sense.
-They are ordinary people living in England and Ireland who find extraordinary ways to overcome the difficulties in their lives and for me that’s the essence of any good story: it’s where the ordinary meets the extraordinary.' –Siobhan Dowd
+They are ordinary people living in England and Ireland who find extraordinary ways to overcome the difficulties in their lives and for me that’s the essence of any good story: it’s where the ordinary meets the extraordinary.' – Siobhan Dowd

-Siobhan Dowd was born in London to Irish parents.
-She spent much of her youth visiting the family cottage in Aglish, County Waterford and later the family home in Wicklow Town.
 A Swift Pure Cry, Siobhan's first novel, was published by David Fickling Books, in March 2006.
-In May 2007, it won many children’s book awards including the prestigious Brandford Boase Award.
-Her second novel, The London Eye Mystery (a story for 9 to 12-year-olds), was published by David Fickling Books on 7 June 2007 and her third novel, Bog Child (a story for teenagers), appeared in February 2008.
-Her fourth novel, Solace of the Road, has just been published – Feb 2009.
+In May 2007 it won many children’s book awards including the prestigious Brandford Boase Award.
+Her second novel, The London Eye Mystery, was published by David Fickling Books on 7 June 2007.
+Two further novels were published posthumously in 2008 and 2009, Bog Child, appeared in February 2008, and her fourth novel, Solace of the Road, in February 2009.
+The former won the prestigious Carnegie Medal.

 The aims of the Trust are simple and direct: